apache/trafficserver/doc/sdk/troubleshooting-tips/unable-to-load-plugins.en.rst

 5. Restart Traffic Server.

-For detailed information about each step above, refer to `A Simple Plugin <../getting-started/a-simple-plugin>`__.
+For detailed information about each step above, refer to :doc:`../getting-started/a-simple-plugin.en`.